 Hon.
 David Joanasie (interpretation): Thank you, Mr. Speaker.
-Elections are a big deal in Nunavut, and all of Canada, and I would like to announce the winners for South Baffin elections, and the people who ran, and some of them didn't even need to get elected, they got acclaimed, they'll just get a seat.
+Elections are a big deal in Nunavut and all of Canada, and I would like to announce the results for the South Baffin elections.
+There were some individuals who weren't elected as they were acclaimed and will have a seat.
+I will say their names.
+In Kimmirut is returning mayor Maliktoo Lyta.
+The councillors will be:

-I will say their names; in Kimmirut, for mayor, returning, Maliktoo Lyta, and councillors will be Terry Itulu, Mary Lyta, Terry Pitsiulak and Alashuk Allen.

-In Kinngait, the previous mayor got back on as mayor, Jimmy Manning got back on, and I congratulate him, and councillors will be Caleva Kelly, Andre Wilkinson, Maryann Emond, Kumaarjuk Pii, Etungat Wakta, Salomonie Ashoona, Juanisie Etidloi and Zeke Ejesiak.
+- Terry Itulu - Mary Lyta

+- Terry Pitsiulak - Alashuk Allen

+Also, in Kinngait, returning as mayor is Jimmy Manning and I would like to thank him.
+The council members are:

+- Caleva Kelly

+- Andre Wilkinson

+- Maryann Emond

+- Kumaarjuk Pii

+- Wakta Etungat

+- Salomonie Ashoona

+- Juanisie Etidloi

+- Zeke Ejesiak

+Mr. Speaker, they also voted for the alcohol education committee in Kinngait.
+They are:

+- Fred Hutchings

+- Tuumasi Thoma

+- Stephen Lawrence

+- Chris Pudlat

+- Marianne Emond

-Mr. Speaker, they also voted for the alcohol education committee in Kinngait, and Tuumasi Tooma, Stephen Lawrence, Chris Pudlat, Marianne Emond, Maata Pee Pudlat and there was a tie, and they will have to have a recount for one of them, and lastly, for the local district education authority in Kimmirut, Joanasie Atsiaq, Mary Sagiaktuk and Akulujuk Judea are acclaimed in Cape Dorset.
+- Maata Pee Pudlat

+There was also a tie and they will have to have a recount for one of them.

+Lastly, for the local district education authority in Kimmirut, Joanasie Atsiaq, Mary Sagiaktuk and Akulujuk Judea are acclaimed in Cape Dorset.

-They will have elections next week on October 30 for the local district education authority, so Kinngait is having another election just so you all know.
-So, everybody who is running for the local district education authority, I wish you good luck and I look forward to working with all the elected members in the coming years.
+There will also be elections next week on October 30 for the local district education authority, so Kinngait is having another election, just so you are all aware.
+So everybody who is running for the local district education authority, I wish you the best of luck and I look forward to working with all the elected members in the coming years.
 Thank you, Mr. Speaker.